akoch23/ME700-Assignment-1-Part-2/README.md

-There are several files that you will need as they comprise the newton's model solver for the first part of Assignment 1.
+There are several files that you will need as they comprise the newton's model solver for the second part of Assignment 1.

 The first file, contained in the src/newtonsmethod folder, is "solver_main", which contains the algorithm for newton's method.
 In the file, users will be asked to input: